kr-g/gitonic/README.md

 ## other installation dependencies

-to use git difftool, and mergetool install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below.
+to use git difftool, and mergetool download and install a 3rd party tool like [`meld merge`](https://meldmerge.org/) and configure like described below.

 note:

-with gitonic >= v0.12.0 meld is already included in standard installation and download is obsolete. you just need to configure git.
+with gitonic >= v0.12.0 meld is already included in standard installation (as extra, see also under installation) and download is obsolete when instaled as part of gitonic. you just need to configure git then.

 ## installation on raspberry pi, or fedora